Historical telephone sets

 Above is the wiring scheme we use at Crypto Museum for the connection of up

-common twisted-pair wiring layout into account.
+common twisted-pair wiring order into account.
 We have created small breakout

 boxes to provide upto 4 analogue lines, some of which we have modified